Strength Ambassadors Logo

 Not just in that fancy gym wear.
 Bench Press accessories are exercises that primarily improve strength and technique, and because they’re fine-tuning the muscles made for lifting, can often power you through a plateau.

-The best way to implement bench press accessories is to identify your areas of weakness, which should become apparent in any sticking points you experience when lifting a maximal weight.
+The best way to implement bench press accessories is to identify your areas of weakness, which should become apparent in any sticking points you experience when lifting a maximal weight or struggling to maintain your bench press arch.
 For example if your weakness is struggling to lift the weight off the chest, implement bottom-end bench press variations, and do the exact same if you suffer from mid and/or top-end sticking points.

 A roundup of the most recommended accessories are: